arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/features.md

 It allows professionals to scale up automation projects while taking advantage of the open and widely known Arduino ecosystem.

 Quickly put it to work, leveraging the many available software libraries.
-The onboard secure element ensures over-the-air firmware updates and remote control via the Arduino Cloud or third-party services.
+The onboard secure element ensures Over-The-Air firmware updates and remote control via the Arduino Cloud or third-party services.

 Arduino Opta® is available in three variants:
 * Arduino Opta® Lite: on-board Ethernet and USB-C® ports
-* Arduino Opta® RS485: on-board Ethernet and USB-C® ports, plus RS485 connectivity
+* Arduino Opta® RS485: on-board Ethernet and USB-C® ports, plus RS-485 connectivity
-* Arduino Opta® WiFi: on-board Ethernet and USB-C® ports, plus RS485 and Wi-Fi/Bluetooth® Low Energy
+* Arduino Opta® WiFi: on-board Ethernet and USB-C® ports, plus RS-485 and Wi-Fi®/Bluetooth® Low Energy

 </FeatureDescription>